ganast/tidybird/api/customui/README.md

 });
 ```

-Read the full schema.json for details on what operations are currently
+Review the full schema in api.json for details on what operations are currently
 available.